williamdlees/digger/docs/_build/html/_sources/tools/calc_motifs.rst.txt

 calc_motifs
 ===========

-``calc_motifs`` creates motif files for RSS and leader fields, based on the features produced by parse_imgt_annotations.
+``calc_motifs`` creates motif files for RSS and leader fields, based on the features produced by :ref:`parse_imgt_annotations`.
 Only annotations of sequences marked as 'functional' are considered.
+Please refer to :ref:`rhesus_igh` for example usage of this and the other 'individual' commands.

 .. argparse::
    :filename: ../src/digger/calc_motifs.py